 Ready to take a walk?

 I'm Rachel Tenney.
-Christian entrepreneur, wife, and girl mom.
-Not necessarily in that order.
+Christian, wife to Joe, mom to Meira and Luther, and entrepreneur (whenever I get a spare moment!).
 I love bougie coffee, deep conversations, and applying biblical theology to the practical issues women face in their daily lives.

 ...and mango kombucha.
 Have you tried it?
 Ah.mazing.